kangogopeter/Mobile-Pet-Creater/README.md

                 ##AIM:~.~

-## TO DEVELOP YOUR FIRST ANDROID IN AFRICA
+## TO DEVELOP YOUR FIRST ANDROID WITH NO TIME SOON